kevinquillen/kevinquillen.github.io/_posts/2017-07-10-overriding-services-in-drupal-8-with-serviceprovidebase.markdown

 Also note that arguments being passed to this service must be done as `new Reference('argument')`.
 Unlike yaml, they cannot be passed as a string here.

 In a future post, I will demonstrate what this user auth override is doing, and how easy it can be to implement or alter the authentication in Drupal 8.

+Update: Yes, it does appear you can dictate your service authority by <a href="https://drupal.stackexchange.com/a/241283/57" target="_blank">setting a higher module weight than others</a>.